jenkinsci/docker-slaves-plugin/README.md

 ## Status

-Planning (to be worked during Global Hack Day).
+Prototyping (Docker Global Hack Day).
 Don't run in production.
 Use at your own risk. etc.
+Current implementation focus on Docker runtime, after cleanup the docker specific code will be isolated in a dedicated docker-slaves pluigin.

 ## General Design